Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

 • Plugin ecosystem.
 If your team already runs RegRipper for SYSTEM/SOFTWARE/NTUSER analysis, adding the Amcache plugin keeps everything in one workflow.

-• Well-known in DFIR.
-RegRipper has been around since 2006 — the output format is familiar to a generation of analysts.
+• Familiar in DFIR.
+RegRipper has been around since 2006.
+The output format is familiar to a generation of analysts.

 Where it bites